picoCTF/start-problem-dev/example-problems/sanity-static-flag/README.md

 1. Clone this repo.
 2. `cd start-problem-dev/example-problems`
-3. Get a copy of cmgr in this directory: `wget https://github.com/ArmyCyberInstitute/cmgr/releases/download/v0.9.0/cmgr.tar.gz && tar xvzf cmgr.tar.gz`
+3. Get a copy of cmgr `example-problems` directory:
+    - `wget https://github.com/ArmyCyberInstitute/cmgr/releases/download/v0.9.0/cmgr.tar.gz && tar xvzf cmgr.tar.gz`
-4. Update cmgr with this problem: `sudo ./cmgr update sanity-static-flag/`
+4. Update cmgr with the sanity problem:
+    - `sudo ./cmgr update sanity-static-flag/`
-5. Ensure problem appears in list: `sudo ./cmgr list`
+5. Ensure problem appears in cmgr list:
+    - `sudo ./cmgr list`
-6. Deploy problem in playtest mode: `sudo ./cmgr playtest syreal/examples/sanity-download`
+6. Deploy problem in playtest mode:
+    - `sudo ./cmgr playtest syreal/examples/sanity-download`
     - NOTE: this command might take a few minutes.
     - Expected output is something like: `challenge information available at: http://localhost:4242/`
 7. Ensure you get the problem details by browsing to the listed host and port.
 It should look like this: